muximus3/Auto-Eval/README.md

 **Auto-Eval** utilizes ChatGPT (GPT-3.5-turbo), GPT-4, and Claude's API to evaluate language models with a single command.

-The evaluation prompt has been extensively tested to ensure maximum accuracy even when using GPT-3.5 while minimizing word usage to save token budget since GPT-4 can be quite expensive 💰.

-To further personalize the prompt, you can modify it using the default templates as a basis.
+To further personalize the evaluation prompt, you can modify it using the default templates as a basis.
 For additional information, please refer to the documentation provided below ([click here](#jump)).

 ## How does it work?